syntpump/contextual19/README.md

 ## Converting to another markups

-### Convert to JSON
+### Convert to JSON (object representation)
-This standard can be easily parsed to JSON format.
-Here's the example with comments.
+This standard can be easily represented in object notation.
+Here's the example using JSON with comments.
 ```json
 [
   {